Skip to main content

 Entry requirements

-You can also apply for admission to this programme if you have another Bachelor’s degree, professional Bachelor’s degree or another degree on the same level (European Qualification Framework level 6).
+You fulfill the requirements for admission to this programme if you have a bachelor’s degree, professional bachelor’s degree or another degree on the same level (European Qualification Framework level 6).
 There are no requirements for specific subject areas.

 IT knowledge